tcnksm/gox-server/README.md

 [license]: https://github.com/tcnksm/gox-server/blob/master/LICENSE
 [godocs]: http://godoc.org/github.com/tcnksm/gox-server

-Golang cross compile on Heroku.
+Golang cross compiler on Heroku.

-Just request some golang GitHub repository name, you can get compiled binary for your platform without golang runtime on your local PC.
+Just request GitHub repository name, you can get compiled binary for your platform without golang runtime on your local PC.
 Currently request repository must be `go build`-able.
 Support platform is Darwin/Linux/Windows, 386/amd64.
 This is just POC and playing with [Heroku with Docker](https://devcenter.heroku.com/articles/introduction-local-development-with-docker).
 You should prepare your own build environment.

 ## Demo